lalomax/feedback-app/README.md

 ![image](https://github.com/user-attachments/assets/001f95fb-65e1-4e77-a8b2-343afa51dfeb)

-The web page is a user feedback interface titled "FeedBack UI App."
-Users can rate their experience on a scale of 1 to 10, with a current average rating of 8 based on 4 reviews.
-The page contains review entries with scores of 4, 9, 9, 8, and 5.
-It also includes descriptive text, possibly as placeholders, labeled as "Lorem ipsum."
-Users likely submit their ratings using the "Send" button.
+The web page is an App for users to rate their experience on a scale of 1 to 10.

 * The web page is named "FeedBack UI App" for collecting user ratings and feedback.
 * It provides a scale of 1 to 10 for users to rate their experience.
-* User ratings submitted include scores of 4, 9, 9, 8, and 5.
-* There are 4 reviews in total, with an average rating of 8.
-* The page includes descriptive text, possibly for placeholders, labeled as "Lorem ipsum".
+* Calculate the average automatically.
 * The "Send" button is likely used to submit the completed ratings and feedback.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>